 Commitment to preparing our learners for the World they live in

-We are committed to supporting our learners acquire the language skills needed to become Successful learners, Confident individuals and Responsible Citizens … Ready for Life! and have created a “Quest Reading Guidance” to ensure that reading is a key focus throughout our working day and beyond through our learning activities at home.
+We are committed to supporting our learners acquire the literacy skills needed to become Successful learners, Confident individuals and Responsible Citizens … Ready for Life! and have created a “Quest Reading Guidance” to ensure that reading is a key focus throughout our working day and beyond through our learning activities at home.
 (See Quest approach to reading guidance at the bottom of this page)

-The development of these attributes are further embedded through our recognition system of EMPATHY Points, which focus on behaviours we wish learners to develop.
+The development of these attributes are further embedded through our recognition system.

 Meeting the needs of our learners

 We have developed our own holistic skills and knowledge based mastery curriculum: Academic, (based on the national curriculum) Engagement, Well- being and Skills for Life and place equal importance on learners developing their knowledge and skills from the Life Skills, Engagement and Well-being sections of the Holistic Curriculum as we do the Academic.
 This is because these are often prerequisites for academic achievement and have a lifelong impact.

 We are able to achieve this by ensuring that our:

 - Everyday practice stays true to our mission, ethos and values.

 - Policies, procedures and systems support our multi- disciplinary team with their work.

 - Staffing structure is in alignment with our commitment to supporting learners develop the knowledge and skills which make up our holistic curriculum.
 (Academic, Skills for Life, Engagement and Well- being)

 - Multi- disciplinary team are able to carry out their roles effectively through our core strategies CAPE.
 (Communication, Accountability, Autonomy, Planning and Empowerment)

 - “Quest Approach” to Teaching, Learning, Assessment and Marking supports learners to bridge the gaps in their knowledge and skills so that they achieve age related expected norms across the four areas of the holistic curriculum.